State Discretization for Continuous-State MDPs in Infectious Disease Control: Literature Review

 \subsection{Solving Continuous State MDP}

 As previously discussed, an infinite or continuous state space is a major challenge when formulating MDPs.
 Several methods have been proposed to address this problem.
-In \citet{munos2002variable}, different criteria for dicretizing state and time space non-uniformly are discussed.
-These methods involve evaluating values or policies using dynamic programming; however, some of these methods raise computational concerns for problems with continuous or large numbers of states. \citet{brooks2006parametric} proposed a parametric method to discretize a continuous state space by constraining distributions over state space to a parametric family.
-However, since prior knowledge of the distribution is required, MDPs for population-level infectious disease control would be difficult to solve in this manner.
+In \citet{li2005lazy}, a discretization-free approach (modified value iteration with lazy approximation) is introduced, but it requires highly precise piece-wise constant approximations of both the value and transition functions.
+In \citet{munos2002variable}, different criteria for discretizing state and time space non-uniformly are discussed.
+These methods involve evaluating values or policies using dynamic programming; however, some of these methods raise computational concerns for problems with continuous or large numbers of states. \citet{zhou2010solving} used Monte-Carlo simulation to approximate the belief state using a finite number of particles on a discretized grid mesh.
+However, the study does not provide guidance on the construction of the grid mesh. \citet{brooks2006parametric} proposed a parametric method to uniformly discretize a continuous state space over a lower dimensional parametric space.
+However, since prior knowledge of the distribution is required, MDPs for infectious disease control would be difficult to solve in this manner.
 One remedy is to solve the MDP formulation by truncation and discretization of the state \citep{boucherie2017markov}.
 Researchers have used various methods to achieve this.
-For example, \citet{zhou2010solving} used Monte-Carlo simulation to approximate the belief state by a finite number of particles on a discretized grid mesh. \citet{sandikcci2013alleviating} used fixed-resolution, non-uniform grids to discretize the belief state and approximate the optimal policy for a partially observable MDP (POMDP) model. \citet{lovejoy1991computationally} used fixed or uniform grids to approximate the solution of the POMDP.
-However, using uniform or pre-defined discretizations (which requires domain knowledge) may not always be appropriate, particularly for infectious disease control problems where disease spread is subject to uncertainty across different policy scenarios.
+For example, \citet{sandikcci2013alleviating} used fixed-resolution, non-uniform grids to discretize the belief state and approximate the optimal policy for a partially observable MDP (POMDP) model. \citet{lovejoy1991computationally} used fixed or uniform grids to approximate the solution of the POMDP.
+However, using uniform or pre-defined discretization regions (which requires domain knowledge) may not always be appropriate, particularly for infectious disease control problems where disease spread is subject to substantial changes across different policy scenarios.
 In such cases, a more effective discretization algorithm is needed to enable the computation of the optimal policy.